NEW: President Barack Obama says victims were "innocent people with everything to live for"

 The Radisson Blu Hotel is in an upscale neighborhood outside the center of Bamako, rising high above the dusty streets and surrounding houses.
 With 190 rooms and suites, it is known as a hub for international guests such as diplomats and businesspeople, and it is a 15-minute drive from Bamako-Senou International Airport.

-Mongi Hamdi, head of the U.N. mission in Mali, said the diplomats' meetings, which began Thursday, were a possible reason for the attack.
+Mongi Hamdi, head of the U.N. mission in Mali, said the diplomats’ meetings may be a likely reason why the hotel was targeted.

 “I think this attack has been perpetrated by negative forces, terrorists, who do not want to see peace in Mali,” Hamdi said.